matheuslc/shorts/README.md

 ![](media/shorts-small.png)

 OH!
-How I run this!? :0
+How can I run this!? :0

 * You must have a MongoDB running